 One of FSM’s friends spent much of her childhood in Greenville, Maine as a young girl in the 1940s.
-Now, years later, she is pen pals with a 3rd grade student and has been sending her tales about her childhood adventures.
-Our friend was kind enough to share some of these stories with us.
-Here is an excerpt about an April trip to camp.
+Our friend was kind enough to share some stories with us.
+Here is an excerpt about a winter trip to Moosehead Lake.

 I bet you’ll have an Easter egg hunt this Easter.
 I want to tell you about one I had when I was ten years old.
 It was not Easter, but April.
 I had been invited to spend a few days with a friend at their camp—just three of us girls.
 We rode to Lily Bay with the mailman, who also had a lot of food to take to a logging camp up that way.
 We met a logging truck on a curve just as we hit a patch of ice causing us to slide into a snow bank.
 The truck tipped onto its side, but we were not hurt, only shaken up.
 Walter, our driver, was able to open his door and help us climb out into the soft, deep snow.
 Everything had fallen out of the truck—big sides of beef, heads of cabbage, and 57 dozen eggs, as well as the mail enclosed in four large bags.
 The logging truck had not seen our mishap, so had gone on.